afranson/cl-gnuplot/README.md

 (plt:plot '((1 2) (3 5) (5 7) (6 2) (7 5) (10 7) (14 8)) ;; 2d data as pairs of xy data
           '(1 3 5 6 7 10 14) '(1 2 3 4 5 6 7) ;; 2d data as a list of x and a list of y data
           (plt:linspace 0 13 :step 0.5) (lambda (x) (- 10 (/ 10 (+ 2 (expt (- x 7) 2))))) ;; 2d data as a list of x data followed by a function
-          ;; 1d data all by itself (with no format string) can only appear at the end '(10 9 8 7 6 5 4 3 2 1) ;; 2d data as just a list of y data (assuming 0,1,2... as x data)
+          ;; 1d data all by itself (with no format string) can only appear as the last data item '(10 9 8 7 6 5 4 3 2 1) ;; 2d data as just a list of y data (assuming 0,1,2... as x data)
           )